digitalwave/msc_pyparser/README.md

 Testing rulesets
 ================

-There are four set which has tested: CRS (of course), Comodo WAF rules, Atomicorp and TrustWave sets.
+There are four set which has tested: CRS (of course), Comodo WAF rules and Atomicorp sets.
 All of them are parsable, but the comparison is a bit difficult.
 The reason is simple: `msc_pyparser` drops the control tokens and identations.
 Eg. if the rule uses mixed indentations, that will be replaced by a fix indent string (can be passed to writer class).
 Or if the rule uses `,` as variable separator, eg `ARGS,ARGS_NAMES`, then the written rules will have `|`.
 Action list will always quoted, eg: ` ...t:none` will be `... "t:none"`.

 There are four script in the `examples/` directory to help the reading and writing of each set: